Click on Register Now below to view the full list of open courses.

 - Climb poles and use truck-mounted buckets to get to equipment

 - Operate power equipment when installing and repairing poles, and lines

 - Electric power system, transformer and meter installations

 - Workzone flagger

 Upon completion, individuals will possess the necessary skills for employment in various electrical utility industries.
 Employers require a minimum of 18 years of age, no felony convictions in the last 7 years, and a valid drivers license.
 Preference is given to applicants who possess a CDL certification.

 Being a lineworker is physically demanding, so it is important to be in good physical shape.
 You will be in extreme weather elements (heat and/or cold) so be prepared.
 A career as a lineworker is not for the weak minded or the faint of heart.
 High voltage is invisible, yet most always present, so fear is to be respected and tamed.

-Personal protective equipment required by student for class: Leather climbing boots, Z87 safety glasses, and leather work gloves.
+Personal protective equipment required by student for class: Leather climbing boots and work gloves, and Z87 safety glasses.